Growth rates of permutation classes: categorization up to the uncountability threshold: Monotone Intervals and Inversion Graphs

 \begin{proposition} We have $\pi-x=\pi-y$ for entries $x$ and $y$ of a permutation $\pi$ if and only if $x$ and $y$ lie in the same monotone interval of $\pi$. \end{proposition}

 As a consequence of Proposition~\ref{prop-child-mono}, if $\pi$ has monotone quotient $\mu$ then by deleting entries of $\pi$ corresponding to distinct entries of $\mu$ we obtain distinct children.

 We also make frequent use of the connection between permutations and graphs and a few basic graph-theoretic results.
-Given a permutation $\pi$ on $[n]$, its \emph{inversion graph} $G_\pi$ is the graph on the vertices $[n]$ in which $\pi(i)\sim\pi(j)$ if and only if $\pi(i)$ and $\pi(j)$ form an inversion in $\pi$, i.e., if $i<j$ and $\pi(i)>\pi(j)$.
+Given a permutation $\pi$ of length $n$, its \emph{inversion graph} $G_\pi$ (a.k.a. a \emph{permutation graph}) is the graph on the vertices $[n]=\{1,2,\dots,n\}$ in which $i\sim j$ if and only if the entries $\pi(i)$ and $\pi(j)$ form an inversion in $\pi$, i.e., if $i<j$ and $\pi(i)>\pi(j)$.
 Note that the graph $G_\pi$ is connected if and only if $\pi$ is sum indecomposable (because two entries that form an inversion must lie in the same sum component).
 As each entry of $\pi$ corresponds to a vertex of $G_\pi$, we commit a slight abuse of language by referring (for example) to the degree of an entry of $\pi$ when we mean the degree of the corresponding vertex of $G_\pi$.
-In a similar way, we talk about the \emph{leaves} of $\pi$ when we mean the entries of $\pi$ that correspond to leaves of $G_\pi$.
+In a similar way, we talk about the \emph{leaves} of $\pi$ when we mean the entries of $\pi$ that correspond to leaves of $G_\pi$ (i.e., vertices of degree $1$).

 The containment order on permutations corresponds to the induced subgraph order on inversion graphs in the sense that if $\sigma\le\pi$ then $G_\pi$ contains an induced subgraph isomorphic to $G_\sigma$.
 Note that this is true even though the mapping $\pi \to G_\pi$ is not injective; in particular, $G_{\pi}$ and $G_{\pi^{-1}}$ are isomorphic for all permutations $\pi$.
 We extend our definition of child to graphs by saying that $H$ is a \emph{child} of $G$ if $H=G-v$ for some vertex $v$.